How to Bet Like a Pro: 5 Sports Betting Secrets Revealed

 Long Story Short: Register with bookies that do not limit or ban winners & make use of betting exchanges such as Betfair, where you are betting against other customers, so the house (who earns commissions each time a bet between two parties is matched) has no interest to limit or ban you.

-Betting on sports for a living is something incredibly-rare.
-To beat the bookies, you need to put in some hard work.
+Betting on sports for a living is something incredibly-rare, that requires a lot of hard work.
 Remember that sports betting systems don't give you an upper hand.
 Nothing is guaranteed in sports betting, so it is important that you have fun placing bets and only stake what you can afford to lose.